ChaskinOnChain/expresso/README.md

 ## Ethereum NFT Contract

 The Ethereum NFT contract, written in Solidity, is part of the project's unique selling point.
 The contract allows the deployment of a new NFT (Non-Fungible Token) which represents a unique asset on the Ethereum blockchain.
-This NFT could represent ownership or some other special relationship with a blog post.
+This NFT could represent our monthly digital collectable

-The combination of these three aspects - the server-side API, the client-side React application, and the Ethereum NFT contract - provide a unique and advanced blogging platform.
-Users can not only write and interact with blog posts but also potentially own unique tokens associated with these posts.